Dear Friends and Members of First Unitarian Portland,

 DeReau Farrar, currently acting music director for our church.
 Until he left the Los Angeles area to join us, DeReau served in many roles: as choir director for First Unitarian Church of Los Angeles and as Music Director for the Unitarian Universalist Community Church of Santa Monica.
 He was high school chorus and voice teacher for the New Roads School of Santa Monica and the Artistic Director for Selah Gospel Choir in Pasadena.
 He has over 10 years of experience in music ministry and leadership in community choirs, as well as experience in choral/vocal arranging, vocal coaching, and theatrical productions.

-Donald Milton III has served as the Director of Music at Unitarian Universalist Congregation of Atlanta since 2008.
-Don has also served as the Founder and Artistic Director of Lux Atlanta, an ensemble of professional and advanced amateur singers as well as artistic director for DeKalb Choral Guild and Royal Oak Children’s Choir.
+A second candidate (who wishes not to be named) has served as the Director of Music at a large Unitarian Universalist Congregation since 2008.
+He has also served as the Founder and Artistic Director of an ensemble of professional and advanced amateur singers as well as artistic director for a Choral Guild and Children’s Choir.
 He is a private voice instructor with students aged 10-70+, working with students in all genres.

 Joel Sindelar served as the Music Director for First Unitarian Universalist Church in Malden, Massachusetts.
 Joel has also been the founder, conductor, arranger and/or artistic director for numerous community choirs in Boston area, currently including: Sing Positive, a 50-100 member intergenerational choir, (ages 2 months-81 years), with a wide ranging repertoire; Voices of MetroWest, a 35 member adult ensemble, and The Merry Christmas Caroling Mob in Boston.